 How do you keep a campaign fresh?
-You make sure that the audience it reaches is perpetually fresh.
+You make sure that the This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More it reaches is perpetually fresh.
 You can do this with an evergreen Facebook campaign.

 I’ve been using this approach since 2015.
 It still works today.

 An evergreen Facebook campaign can utilize one ad or dozens of ads.
 It can be shown to each user for a handful of days or several weeks.
 It can be as simple as a single track or it can send people down different tracks depending on how they interact with it.